I Want You Back (film)

 I Want You Back is a 2022 American romantic comedy film directed by Jason Orley from a screenplay by Isaac Aptaker and Elizabeth Berger.
 It stars Charlie Day and Jenny Slate as two recently dumped strangers who team up to sabotage the new relationships of their exes (Gina Rodriguez and Scott Eastwood).
 Manny Jacinto, Clark Backo, and Mason Gooding also star.

-It was digitally released on February 11, 2022, by Amazon Studios, and received generally positive reviews.
+The film was released on Amazon Prime Video on February 11, 2022, and received generally positive reviews.

 Plot

 In Atlanta, thirty-somethings Peter and Emma are each dumped by their respective romantic partners: Peter's girlfriend Anne feels stifled by the complacency of their six-year relationship, and Emma's boyfriend Noah is discouraged by her lack of responsibility.

 Peter and Emma are both heartbroken, but after a chance meeting they become friends and try to help one another navigate their breakups.
-Emma confides in Peter that she considered Noah her "airplane safety mask person": the person she loved so much that she'd put on his emergency airplane oxygen mask before her own, which Peter dismisses as a silly thing to ever do.
-One desperate night, Emma and Peter devise a strategy to win back their exes by breaking up their new relationships: Emma will seduce Anne's new boyfriend Logan, and Peter plans to befriend Noah to convince him to breakup with his new girlfriend Ginny.
+She confides in him that she considered Noah her "airplane safety mask person": the person she loved so much that she'd put on his emergency airplane oxygen mask before her own, which Peter dismisses as a silly thing to ever do.

+One desperate night, Emma and Peter devise a strategy to win back their exes by breaking up their new relationships: Emma will seduce Anne's new boyfriend Logan, and Peter plans to befriend Noah to convince him to break up with his new girlfriend Ginny.
 Peter gets Noah to be his personal trainer, while Emma volunteers for Logan's middle school production of Little Shop of Horrors.

-Peter and Emma also grow closer; he reveals his dream of opening his own nursing home and she admits her lack of ambition is due to her father's terminal illness.
+Peter and Emma also grow closer; he reveals his dream of opening his own nursing home and she admits her lack of ambition is linked to her father's terminal illness.
 Peter and Noah bond, while Emma successfully impresses Logan by pretending to share his love of theatre, stunning him with a passionate performance of "Suddenly, Seymour".
 She also helps a troubled student, Trevor, by providing him with guidance for navigating his father's extramarital affair.